 To illustrate how the lab would scale based enterprise needs, we ran two scenarios through the tool, and summarized in the table below.
 The inputs are highlighted in yellow, and the summary calculations are displayed in black.
 We looked at these two scenarios:

-To support a globally distributed application team, the scenario would be expanded to at a minimum of three digital labs, to cover Americas, Europe, and Asia for example.
-Note that in this scenario, each lab operation has been expanded to 24x7 to support the global nature of the distributed team needing access to the labs.
-This allows the teams to run nightly automated test outside of the normal 8-hour workday in each region to support a global enterprise.
+To support a global team, the scenario would be expanded to at least three labs, to cover Americas, Europe, and Asia for example.
+Note that in this scenario, each lab operation has been expanded to 24x7 to support the global nature of the distributed team.
+This allows the teams to run nightly automated tests outside of the normal 8-hour workday in each region to support a global enterprise.

 If you’re still considering building your own lab, continue reading through the next sections.
 To understand what the numbers are composed of and the assumptions behind them, let’s dive into the details.
 We’ll use the local app team as the reference to explore.

 At a minimum, a digital lab requires seven components.

 Devices under test are more expansive than you think.
 It costs around $6,200 per device to host a device in a lab.
 That is nearly 10X the cost of the device.